Randolph Scott: In popular culture

-In the 1968 drama The Sergeant, the uncle of John Phillip Law's girlfriend says how much he loves American films, in particular Westerns starring Randolph Scott.

 He is caricatured in the Lucky Luke comic book album Le Vingtième de cavalerie (1965) as Colonel McStraggle.

-The 1974 comedy Blazing Saddles paid homage to Scott.
-When faced by a crowd refusing to cooperate, Sheriff Bart (Cleavon Little) exclaims "You'd do it for Randolph Scott!"
-Members of the crowd then repeat "Randolph Scott" in hushed tones.
-An unseen choir suddenly sings out the name, which causes the townsfolk to reverently remove their hats and bow their heads, after which they begin cooperating.

-Scott is the putative subject of the 1974 Statler Brothers song "Whatever Happened to Randolph Scott?", lamenting the passing of Western films.

-Scott is the subject of guitarist Leo Kottke's song "Turning into Randolph Scott (Humid Child)" on his 1994 album Peculiaroso.

-"We'll send them all we've got, John Wayne and Randolph Scott" is a line in Tom Lehrer's song, "Send the Marines."

-During the seventh season of NYPD Blue (in the episode "Jackass"), Andy Sipowicz acknowledges that he isn’t handsome, saying "I'm not Randolph Scott."
+In the movie Blazing Saddles (1974), Sheriff Bart asks townspeople to give him 24 hours to come up with a brilliant idea to save their town.
+They all say, "No!"
+Bart then says, "You'd do it for Randolph Scott."
+A hush travels through the townspeople.
+They whisper his name aloud.
+Suddenly, an unseen choir sings out the name of Randolph Scott as the townsfolk rise up in reverence.
+Then the townspeople give Bart 24 hours.

 Scott is the subject of a Rodney Dangerfield joke told on the 1981 NBC special "The Stars Salute the President".
 In a veiled reference to Ronald Reagan (who was in attendance), Dangerfield muses how he is surprised he was invited to perform at the special, because he "voted for Randolph Scott" (both Reagan and Scott were actors in Westerns who later became involved in conservative politics).

 Awards

 In 1975, Scott was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma, United States.
-He also received an In Memoriam Golden Boot Award for his work in Westerns.
+He also received an in Memoriam Golden Boot Award for his work in Westerns.

 For his contribution to the motion picture industry, Scott has a star on the Hollywood Walk of Fame at 6243 Hollywood Blvd.
-In 1999, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.
+In 1999 a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

 Politics

-Scott was an active Republican.
+Scott was an active Republican and a charter member of the Hollywood Republican Committee.
 In 1944, he attended the massive rally organized by David O. Selznick in the Los Angeles Coliseum in support of the Dewey-Bricker ticket as well as Governor Earl Warren of California, who would become Dewey's running mate in 1948.
 The gathering drew 93,000, with Cecil B. DeMille as the master of ceremonies and short speeches by Hedda Hopper and Walt Disney.
 Among those in attendance were Ann Sothern, Ginger Rogers, Adolphe Menjou, and Gary Cooper.
 Scott also supported Barry Goldwater in the 1964 United States presidential election and Ronald Reagan in the 1966 California gubernatorial election.